-Honors students are encouraged to participate in excursions to chemical companies, and at least one such excursion should be prepared and reported on in the following way.
-Using the relevant standard form (provided on BlackBoard, SK-BHOPR15), the students should formulate educational goals before going on the excursion.
+Honors students can for instance also participate in excursions to chemical companies.
+The students should formulate educational goals before going on the excursion.
 After the excursion, the students should report on what they learned from the excursion.
 The students can organize their own excursions (for themselves and/or fellow honors students) or they can participate in an excursion prepared by others (for instance by Proton; in that case, they are encouraged to ask Proton whether it welcomes help with planning the excursion).

 Excursions to chemical companies provide the opportunity to see that academic knowledge is not the sole thing that companies find important.
 Safety, environment, logistics, legal matters, and economic aspects also are key considerations.
-This is an important insight, and it may help students to increase their chances when applying for a TopSectorChemie scholarship as a master student, see (https://vnci.nl/innovation-human-capital/topsector-chemiebeurs-studenten).
+This is an important insight.
 Students should know about such matters, especially as they might later work in research and development of new products within a chemical company.